jonnfrancis/tripplesee-ltd/README.md

 TrippleSee is a significant step towards a sustainable future, addressing both waste management and renewable energy needs.
 By focusing on climate-neutral, affordable, and innovative solutions, TrippleSee Ltd is making a considerable impact in the renewable energy sector.

-For more information about TrippleSee and to see more projects, visit my portfolio [here](#).
+For more information about TrippleSee and to see more projects, visit my portfolio [here](https://www.johnfrancis.dev/).

 ---

-This should correctly display the images from Imgur.